 Notification permission affects foreground service appearance

-If the user denies the notification permission, they still see notices related to these foreground services in the Foreground Services (FGS) Task Manager but don't see them in the notification drawer.
+If the user denies the notification permission, they don't see notices related to foreground services in the notification drawer.
+However, users still see notices related to foreground services in the Foreground Services (FGS) Task Manager, regardless of whether the notification permission is granted.

 New runtime permission for nearby Wi-Fi devices